ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-08-wika-at-kahulugan.md

     kong gumawa ng balangkas upang siyasatin ang tanong na ito.
 ---

-> *Why are you writing in Filipino?* I realized that there are some nuances
-> and examples that only the richness of Filipino can capture.
-I might write a translation in the
-> future, but for now I think Google Translate should give you a decent one.
+> *Why are you writing in Filipino?* I realized that there are some nuances and examples that only the richness of Filipino can capture.
+These are also semi-public thoughts that aren't fully-formed yet, but I already want to put out there.
+I might write a translation in the future, but for now, Google Translate should give you a decent version.

 <span class="firstcharacter">H</span>abang nagbabasa ako ng librong *The Way of
 Kings* ni Brandon Sanderson, napansin ko na may isang tauhan, si Shallan